-Healing and reconciliation requires the truth, however horrible, to be told.
+Healing and reconciliation require the truth, however horrible, to be told.

 Here’s Randall’s story – or at least from what I remember visiting him in Wolston Park Mental Hospital.